-Now this is a really great idea that has made it possible to have a toilet which can be fitted just about anywhere in the home, basement or small cupboard which you are designing to be a cloakroom area.
+Macerator pumps are a really great idea that has made it possible to have a toilet fitted just about anywhere in the home.

 Macerator pump buying guide

-A macerated toilet can prove extremely beneficial in certain circumstances, but you do need to ensure that you have the room, that you buy the right type, and that it is installed and fitted properly.
-This way, your new toilet should not require any maintenance or servicing, beyond a typical toilet clean, and most models will last for ten years+ of trouble free use.
+A macerated toilet can prove extremely beneficial in certain circumstances, but you do need to ensure that you have the room.
+Also that you buy the right type, and that it is installed and fitted properly.
+This way, your new toilet should not require any maintenance or servicing, beyond a typical toilet clean.
+Most models will last for ten years+ of trouble-free use.

 Types of macerator

 There are, in fact, a number of different types of macerator pump available.
-Choose the right model according to the type of waste that will pass through it, whether the device needs to pump horizontally, and also whether you want to discretely secure the macerator away so that people cannot see it.
+Choose the right model according to the type of waste that will pass through it.
+Whether the device needs to pump horizontally.
+Or, you want to discretely secure the macerator away so that people cannot see it.

 Is a macerator suitable for your needs?